: TODAY'S ROYAL FAMILY

 After achieving independence, India was the first of a number of countries which decided that, although they wished to become republics, they still wanted to remain within the Commonwealth.

 To reconcile these aims, the 1949 London Declaration recognised King George VI as Head of the Commonwealth.
 Following his death, the Commonwealth leaders recognised Queen Elizabeth II in that capacity.

-Today the Queen is head of the Commonwealth
+Today King Charles III is head of the Commonwealth